smith-chem-wisc/StefanPaper/CalibrationPaper.md

 - They calculate a single mass error value for each peptide, combining multiple peaks from multiple MS scans into a single datapoint.
 We consider each peak separately.
 - They use a mass error value calculated by MaxQuant, we use the difference between the reference and observed peaks as the errors.
 - We predict the error in _m/z_ values, while they predict the mass errors
+- They do not shift any peaks: Instead, they run a new dictionary search with updated values for masses of MS isotope patterns.
+We shift the peaks: This is different, because some peaks if shifted can become a part of an isotope pattern, or fall out of one, or can create new isotope patterns.
+None of this can happen with their method.
 - We publish our software both as a standalone tool and as a library, distributed along with its source code, in contrast to MaxQuant.

 # Theoretical-Experimental Peak Matching

 Every peptide sequence identification corresponds to multiple peaks in the spectra.
 For every identification, the MS/MS scans should include peaks corresponding to the fragment ions of the peptide produced by the dissociation method employed in the mass spectrometer.
-The neighboring MS scans should have evidence of the un-fragmented peptide, over the elution profile.
+The neighboring MS scans should have evidence of the un-fragmented peptide, over the elution profile of the peptide.
 Each of the matches correspond to peaks at different charge states, and different isotopic peaks.
 All of those have a true mz value, and most of them should have corresponding peaks in the acquired spectra.

 For a concrete example, assume that an identification tells us that an MS/MS spectrum corresponds to peptide sequence HVVQSISTQQEKETIAK, identified with a precursor charge 3.
 Since the sequence contains 17 amino acids, the total number of b and y ions that should be present in the MS/MS spectrum is 32.
 Each of those ions can have either 1, 2, or 3 charges, so the number of monoisotopic peaks to look for is 96.
 Every ion-charge state match still corresponds to multiple peaks, since every peptide has an isotope distribution.
 The number of peaks in the isotope distribution can be large.